Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Data

 After engineering the segmentation map, we perform a set of customized photometric measurements based on the \emph{photutils} \citep{bradley23} analysis package.
 Object centroids are computed using the ``windowed positions'' used by Source Extractor \citep{bertin96}.
-Apertures for measuring \citet{kron80} fluxes are determined based on the stacked signal image (the numerator of the SNR detection image) using Kron parameters of $1.2$ ($KRON_S$) or $2.5$ ($KRON$).
+Apertures for measuring \citet{kron80} fluxes are determined based on the stacked signal image (the numerator of the SNR detection image) using a Kron parameter of $2.5$.
 We limit the area of the Kron aperture to be less than twice an object's segmentation area.
 In addition to Kron fluxes, we measure circular aperture photometry with aperture radii of $r=\{0.1",0.15",0.25",0.3",0.35",0.5"\}$.
-We separately perform circular aperture photometry with a local background measured in an annulus covering $0.7"<r<0.75"$ around each source subtracted.
 To provide aperture corrections, we produce a model point spread function (mPSF) following the method of \citet{ji23}, where we inject WebbPSF models into \emph{jwst} level-2 images and mosaic them using the same exposure pattern as the JOF observations to provide a composite star field.
 An mPSF for each band (and observing program) is then constructed from these PSF-mosaics.
 The circular aperture corrections are measured and tabulated, and the Kron aperture corrections computed by integrating within the corresponding elliptical apertures placed on the mPSF.
 For HST, we measure empirical (e)PSFs using the \emph{photutils} \citep{bradley23} ePSF Builder with visually inspected stars in the field.

 We perform a bevy of photometric validation tests.
 Cross validation against the CANDELS survey HST photometry using completely independent HST reductions from the Hubble Legacy Field program are presented in \citet{rieke23} for the broader JADES/GOODS-S field.
 We also compute median photometric offsets from SED templates using EAZY \citep{brammer08}, following the method described by \citet{hainline23}.
 We find these zeropoint offsets to be within $5.2\%$, and typically within $1\%$, for \JWST{} filters.